tomasherceg/dotvvm-docs/Controls/builtin/FileUpload/control.md

 foreach (var file in myUploadedFilesCollection.Files) {
+  if (file.Allowed)
+  {
     // get the stream of the uploaded file and do whatever you need to do var stream = storage.GetFile(file.FileId);

     // OR you can just move the file from the temporary storage somewhere else var targetPath = Path.Combine(uploadPath, file.FileId + ".bin");
     storage.SaveAs(file.FileId, targetPath);

     // it is a good idea to delete the file from the temporary storage
     // it is not required, the file would be deleted automatically after the timeout set in the DotvvmStartup.cs storage.DeleteFile(file.FileId);
   }
+}
 ```

+A file is not `Allowed` when it's type does not match the `AllowedFileTypes` definition or when it's size exceeds the `MaxFileSize`.
+See also
+the `FileTypeAllowed` and `MaxSizeExceeded` properties.
+You can use them to find out why the file is not allowed.